google/ghost-userspace/README.md

 sudo apt install libnuma-dev libcap-dev libelf-dev libbfd-dev gcc clang llvm zlib1g-dev python-is-python3
 ```

-Note that ghOSt requires GCC 9 or newer.
+Note that ghOSt requires GCC 9 or newer and Clang 12 or newer.

 3\.
 Compile the ghOSt userspace component.
 Run the following from the root of
 the repository: